oss-review-toolkit/ort/docs/config-file-ort-yml.md

 ### When to Use Curations

-Project-specific curations should be used when you want to correct the licenses detected in the source code of the project.
+Curations should be used when you want to correct the licenses detected in the source code of the project.
 If you need to correct the license findings for a third-party dependency then add a curation to [curations.yml](config-file-curations-yml.md) or [package configuration](config-file-package-configuration-yml.md).